swiftlang/swift-evolution/proposals/0089-rename-string-reflection-init.md

 ## Proposed solution

-A proposed solution to this problem follows.
+A proposed solution to this problem follows:

 * The current reflection-based `String.init<T>(_: T)` initializer will be renamed to `String.init<T>(describing: T)`.
 This initializer will rarely be invoked directly by user code.

-* A new protocol will be introduced: `LosslessStringConvertible`, which narrows `CustomStringConvertible`.
+* A new protocol will be introduced: `LosslessStringConvertible`, which refines/narrows `CustomStringConvertible`.
 This protocol will be defined as follows:

 	```swift
 	protocol LosslessStringConvertible : CustomStringConvertible {